aelbuni/quran-nlp/README.md

 from quran_nlp.quran_nlp import QuranContextToWords import matplotlib.pyplot as plt

-# Instantiate a new obkect
+# Instantiate a new object
 contextToWords = QuranContextToWords()

 # Start the learning process and cache the model for use